Introduction

 Epidemiology

-Diabetes is among the most prevalent non-communicable diseases globally.
-It affect lives of 530+ million adult human beings.
+- Diabetes is among the most prevalent non-communicable diseases globally.

+- It affect lives of 530+ million adult human beings.
 37.3 million people in the United States of America suffer from diabetes, which is roughly 11% of the total population.
-Type 2 diabetes is the most common form, representing 90% to 95% of all diabetes cases.

-The population of people affected by diabetes has risen sharply in the past few decades, rising from 100 million in the 1980s to 500 million in 2021, a five-fold increase.
+In 2021, it was responsible for over 6 million deaths making it the ninth leading cause of death in that year. - The population of people affected by diabetes has risen sharply in the past few decades, rising from 100 million in the 1980s to 500 million in 2021, a five-fold increase.

-Type 2 diabetes is the most common form, more than 90% of total cases.
+- Type 2 diabetes is the most common form, more than 90% of total cases.

 Risk factors